Vynax/posd2020f_midterm_1/README.md

         // return true when iterator reach the end of the structure.
     }

-    Shape* currentItem() const {
+    Node* currentItem() const {
-        // return the shape that iterator currently point at.
+        // return the Node that iterator currently point at.
     }
 };
 ```